jameshanlon/jameshanlon.github.io/content/hex-processor.md

 }
 ```

-Compiling and runnning this shows that it takes ~50K cycles to execute and
+Compiling and running this shows that it takes ~50K cycles to execute and
 inspecting the trace is clear to see that most time is spent in the arithmetic
 routines.